erickndava/erickndava.github.io/_posts/2025-XX-XX-Week-4-Memory-Title-TBD.md

 --> Pointers are just addresses .
 ADDRESSESs to memmory where variables live.

 I sat through the pointers lecture (shot) in order to get it!
-I'm in nor sush to get
+I'm in nor sush to get this topic over with nor ruah to the problem set to move along  the course.
+I want to develop my ability/ resislience to learn difficult stuff.

+DOUGH lLOY